learn-co-curriculum/wsl2-env-git-github/README.md

 4. Go to your [Public Profile Management webpage][] (https://portal.flatironschool.com/account/profile) in your browser _(Note: if you’re not logged in, you will need to log in again.)_
-_(Note: To reduce the work from step 5 to 8 you can click [here] then continue to the rest of the steps.)_
+_(Note: To reduce the work from step 5 to 8 you can click [Account Management][Flatiron Account Management] then continue to the rest of the steps.)_
 5. On the top right-hand corner click on your profile picture (This will open a drop down menu).
 6. Click on Base.
 7. Again on the top right-hand corner click on the profile picture.